 *Picture: My handiCAT Traveler aka Bug, born with Cerebellar Hypoplasia (severe).

 Hey-hey!
 I’m Jennifer from Los Angeles, CA now living in the greater Nashville, TN area.
 I have a soft spot for all animals especially handicap ones, a passion for helping others, giving, being creative, and indulging in all kinds of foods.
-I have quite a resume as far as education goes due to my quest for finding my purpose but at the end of the day, I’m a “Jenn Of All Trades.”
+I have quite a resume as far as education goes due to my quest for finding my purpose but at the end of the day, I’m “Jenn Of Many Trades.”

 Initially I studied both Visual Arts and Biochemistry because I couldn’t decide between the two.
 At the time I wasn’t sure what I’d be most happy and successful with.
 While they were both strong interests, they never became that career everyone seems to look for to define themselves.
 I went to massage school specializing in Deep Tissue, Sports Massage, and Trigger Point.
 I practiced Neuromuscular Re-Education in addition to that.
 THEN, I got certified in Pilates and Yoga.
 I helped many people rehabilitate from injuries, helped prevent injuries, trained, even dabbled in training women in pole acrobatics.
 I was all over the place, on top of building websites and doing graphic design.

 Suddenly I woke up one day and decided I needed to be more of an adult.
 I went back to school, medical school at Bastyr University studying Naturopathic Medicine.
 I was for sure this was my one passion I’d live for.
 Years later, while I was fortunate to build a business that was constantly growing super fast… I came to realize that doing one thing was just not a thing!
 Not a thing for me.
-I can only imagine what you’re thinking right now, I’m sure it’s along the lines of everything I’ve already established about myself, LOL!

 After 17 years, I’ve come to the realization that your career and educational background does not define you.
 My biggest pet peeve quickly became the moment someone you meet for the first time asks “what do you do?” and of course the answer is always what you do for a living.
 That happens to be the basis of what you are to everyone you meet.
 BUT REALISTICALLY IT’S NOT!